MartinWan/Competitive-Programming-Library/README.md

 # Competitive-Programming-Library
-Algorithms and data structures for competitive programming
+Some implementations of Algorithms and data structures for competitive programming that make most sense to me